mpresill/VBS_unitarity/workflow.md

 # From LHE to histograms

-## Lhe to root conversione: ExRootAnalysis
+## Lhe to root conversion: ExRootAnalysis
 The starting file is a .root file obtained from the .lhe file using the ```ExRootAnalysis``` package, available [here](https://madgraph.mi.infn.it/Downloads/ExRootAnalysis/).
 Follow the instructions in ```README``` file for the installation.
 Conversion from lhe to root can be done with following command line: